pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/20_Custom_Views.md

 ![Custom Views](../../../img/classes-custom-views1.png)

-For a sample configuration file have a look at the [sample configuration file](https://github.com/pimcore/skeleton/blob/11.x/config/pimcore/customviews.example.php) that ships with Pimcore and its comments.
+For a sample configuration file have a look at the [sample configuration file](https://github.com/pimcore/skeleton/blob/11.x/var/config/custom-views/customviews.example.yaml) that ships with Pimcore and its comments.

 ## Advanced Features / Configurations

 #### Additional object tree including condition filter
 The main idea for this configuration is to
-* add an additional object tree called `Articles` having its root at `/blog`
+* add an additional object tree called `Events` having its root at `/Events`
 * not showing the parent folder as its root
-* showing it at the right side in expanded state (there can be only one expanded tree on each side)
-* do NOT show all blog articles which have the text "magnis" in their English title.
+* only show events that have the "Salzburg" tag.
-* only the classes `Category` (class id: 5) and `Subarticle` (class id: SUBARTICLE) should be enabled to be added. `Category` is only allowed to be added on the first level of the object tree. `Subarticle` is available in the context menu on the first three levels of the object tree.

 > **Note**
 > Be aware: for tree pagination to work properly, there needs to be a parent node available.